Which course is for me? HE

 Don’t worry if you’re confused by the different choices for university-level qualifications.
 The variety of options mean that you can decide on a path of study that suits your individual circumstances.

 But you don’t have to decide on your own!
-Our expert Careers and Welfare team are on hand to speak with you about your career goals and find the right option for you.
+Our expert Student Careers Team are on hand to speak with you about your career goals and find the right option for you.

 All you need to do to speak with us is send an email or pick up the phone!